-NPP Payments means electronic payments cleared and settled by participating financial institutions via the NPP

-Pass code means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.
+NPP Payments means electronic payments cleared and settled by participating financial institutions via the NPP Pass code means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.

 A pass code may consist of numbers, letters, a combination of both, or a phrase.
 Examples include:

-- (vi) personal identification number (PIN)
+(vi) personal identification number (PIN)

-- (vii) internet banking password
+(vii) internet banking password

-- (viii) telephone banking password

-- (ix) code generated by a security token.
+(viii) code generated by a security token.

-- (x) Osko Payments smart address (PayID)
+(ix) Osko Payments smart address (PayID)